12 months full time; 24 months part time

 More information is available about tuition fees and discounts.

-You take compulsory modules to advance your knowledge of the dense texture underpinning film meaning and develop your skills in handling narrative conventions, authorship, genre, power, aesthetics, stardom and nationality, isolating the forces at work in the production and consumption of films.
+You take modules to advance your knowledge of the dense texture underpinning film meaning and develop your skills in handling narrative conventions, authorship, genre, power, aesthetics, stardom and nationality, isolating the forces at work in the production and consumption of films.

 Optional modules are all based on staff research expertise.
 You can also undertake a professional placement at the Tyneside Cinema where you specialise in either programming and marketing or participation and education.